leecannon/zig-coreutils/README.md

 Any tools not in GNU coreutils are acceptable as well.

-Currently Linux only to ease development.
+Currently POSIX only to ease development.

 ---